DracoLi/triggio/meetings.md

 - No Scrolling

 Features to Implement:
   1. summarize information on the feed
+  2. integrations: Salesforce
-2. Admin account for changing sounds
+  3. Admin account for changing sounds
-3. option to upload sounds through all accounts
+  4. option to upload sounds through all accounts
+  5. User driven data

 Idea Bucket:
 - Allow people to "favour/like" events.
 Popular events will reply if there is enough demand